$\aleph$-IPOMDP: Mitigating Deception in a Cognitive Hierarchy with Off-Policy Counterfactual Anomaly Detection: Overcoming Deception with Limited Computational Resources

-If the victim detects such a discrepancy, it can conclude that the observed behaviour is generated by an opponent that lies outside their world model.
+The central idea of this paper is that despite limitations in opponent modelling, the victim can resist and detect deception.
+This is realised by assessing the (mis-)match between the \emph{expected} (based on the victim's lower DoM) and \emph{observed} behaviour of the opponent---a form of heuristic behaviour verification, or prediction error.
+For example, consider a parasite, masquerading as an ant to infiltrate an ant colony and steal food.
+While its appearance may mislead the guardian ants, its behaviour---feasting instead of working---should trigger an alarm.
+Thus, even if the victim lacks the cognitive power to characterise or understand the manipulation, they can detect the strategy through a form of conduct violation.
+If the victim detects such a discrepancy, they can conclude that the observed behaviour is generated by an opponent that lies outside their world model.
 In principle, there is a wealth of possibilities for mismatches, including incorrect prior distributions over parameters governing the DoM$(-1)$ behaviour or the utilities.
 Here we assume that the only source of poor model capacity is the limited DoM level.
 For a level $k$ agent, we denote the set of modelled levels as $\Theta_k \subset \Theta$, and the set of unmodelled levels as $\Theta_\aleph$.
 For a DoM$(k)$ agent, all the possible DoM$(k-1)$ models are in $\Theta_k$.
 Thus, a mismatch between the observed and expected behaviour implies that the unknown agent has DoM level \emph{different} from $(k-1)$.
 This is a pivotal concept, allowing the agent to engage with a known, yet unmodeled, opponent.
 Once the behavioural mismatch has been identified, the victim has to decide how to act.
 Defensive counter-deceptive behaviour should consider the observation that an out-of-model deceiver can predict the victim.
 Thus, the victim's policy could be aimed at hurting the deceiver (at a cost to the victim), to deter them from doing so.